rust-lang/book/nostarch/chapter17.md

 functionality.
 To see the simplicity of maintaining code that uses the state pattern, try a few of these suggestions:

-* Add a `reject` method that changes the post’s state from `PendingReview` back to `Draft`.
-* Require two calls to `approve` before the state can be changed to `Published`.
-* Allow users to add text content only when a post is in the `Draft` state.
-  Hint: have the state object responsible for what might change about the content but not responsible for modifying the `Post`.
+Unmatched: ListBullet0

+Unmatched: ListBullet0

+Unmatched: ListBullet0
       One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
 If we add another state between `PendingReview` and `Published`, such as `Scheduled`, we would have to change the code in `PendingReview` to transition to `Scheduled` instead.
 It would be less work if `PendingReview` didn’t need to change with the addition of a new state, but that would mean switching to another design pattern.

 Another downside is that we’ve duplicated some logic.
 To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`;
-however, this would violate object safety, because the trait doesn’t know what the concrete `self` will be exactly.
+however, this would violate object safety because the trait doesn’t know what the concrete `self` will be exactly.
 We want to be able to use `State` as a trait object, so we need its methods to be object safe.